dictionary of Homeric likenesses

 73. wine

 1. a metaphor for the effect that the singing of the Iliad had on its audience.
-E.g. Achilles to Patroclus: 'more strongly mix the wine' (Il 9.203) or the wine that Maron gave to Odysseus (Od 9.196-) which he used to subdue the cyclops.
+E.g. Achilles to Patrocles: 'more strongly mix the wine' (Il 9.203) or the wine that Maron gave to Odysseus (Od 9.196-) which he used to subdue the cyclops.
 It is a courage-enhancing drink (Il 8.228-) just as the wine served (and drunk) by Nestor (Il 11.624-)

 2. it seems possible the Ancient Greeks had a drinking problem.
 Several topics in the poems seem to indicate that: